erin-m-keller/volunteer-finder/README.md

 WHEN I sign-in/sign-up to the website
 THEN I view the main page
 WHEN I view the main page
-THEN I am presented with a list of available volunteers (avatar, name) WHEN I click a volunteer
+THEN I am presented with a selection of available volunteers (avatar, name) WHEN I click a volunteer
 THEN I am presented with their information (avatar, name, city/state, phone/email)
 a map with their location, a link to contact the volunteer, and a button to